Hexagon/pup/docs/usage.md

 **Logger**

-- `stdout` (optional): Enable logging to file by specify path to the log file, catches both stdout and stderr if stderr is not explicitly specified.
+- `--stdout <stdout-path>` (optional): Enable logging to file by specifying the path to the log file, catches both stdout and stderr if stderr is not explicitly specified.
-- `stderr` (optional): Enable logging stderr to file by specify path to the log file.
+- `--stderr <stderr-path>` (optional): Enable logging stderr to file by specifying the path to the log file.

 **Start policy**